Muriithijoe/github-search/README.md

 **Technologies used**

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1. and Bootstrap
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1. and Bootstrap.

 **Development server**